-It’s tough for me to accept that there are many low paid manual type workers, who don’t understand business and the skills used in marketing.
-If they did, they would see how the government and the successful, produce a lot of marketing to influence large sways of the population.
+It’s tough for me to accept that many low paid manual type workers don’t understand business and the skills used in marketing.
+If they did, they would see how the government and the successful produce a lot of marketing to influence large sways of the population.

 For example, this year, while everyone talked about COVID-19 and Brexit, our right-wing government slipped in a ban that no left-wing books should be available at our schools.